 About the Author

-In her third year of university, Kristin Legault is an undergraduate psychology student at King’s University College at Western University.
-Kristin intends on pursuing a career as a clinical psychologist, helping others.
+In her fourth year of university, Kristin Legault is an undergraduate psychology and Disability Studies student at King’s University College at Western University.
+Kristin intends on pursuing a career as a school and child clinical psychologist, helping others.
+She will be applying to Masters programs in the fall of 2020.
 Kristin has struggled with depression and anxiety since she was 13 years old.
-That diagnosis was changed to bipolar disorder after a mixed episode during her first year of university.
+That diagnosis was changed to bipolar disorder after experiencing a mixed episode during her first year of university.
 Her ongoing struggles with mental illness motivated her to take action.

-In Kristin’s free time, she enjoys spending time with her friends and family, volunteering in a psychology lab, and cuddling with her cat, Angel.
+In Kristin’s free time, she enjoys spending time with her friends and family, watching Netflix, and cuddling and playing with her cat, Charlie.